Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Welcome to BeeUtiful Beefield

 CONSIDERATIONS: "Beefield": ~ We are retired beekeepers but we still have a beehive nearby on the property.
-If you are allergic; this may not be the best location for you to stay. ~ We have a friendly dog, cats and some chickens on the property. ~ We sometimes have eggs available so do ask if interested.
+If you are allergic; this may not be the best location for you to stay.
+(HoneyBees don't fly in darkness, rain or in temperatures below 55) F~ We have a friendly dog, a cat and some chickens on the property. ~ We sometimes have eggs available, so do ask if interested.

 5 Stars